Top 5 Distortion and Overdrive Pedals and How To Use Them

 The Classic

 The pedal creates its distortion tones via transistor stages with an op-amp core and hard clipping diodes.
 The secret with this DS-1 is to avoid high output pickups.
-It prefers lower output pickups, like vintage-style PAF humbuckers and single coils.
+It prefers lower-output pickups, like vintage-style PAF humbuckers and single coils.
 The circuit was created in the late ’70s and so these more vintage-style pickup outputs are what it was designed for.

 Tips to dial in the DS-1

-• The Distortion knob is best below the noon position, after that, it becomes messy as it compresses and gets overly saturated.
+• The Distortion knob is best below the noon position; after that, it becomes messy as it compresses and gets overly saturated.

-Link to Boss DS-1 on Thomann
+Boss DS-1 on Thomann

 MXR Distortion +